Last updated 23rd March, 2025

 The majority of extensions require building regulations approval.
 The regulations cover changes or additions including doors and windows which must at least have double-glazing, high-quality ventilation and safety measures to protect homeowners and others.

-It is also important that both internal and external walls are structurally sound, are insulated properly and have the right ventilation, especially if installing a kitchen or bathroom.
+It is also important that both internal and external walls are structurally sound, are insulated properly, and have the right ventilation, especially if installing a kitchen or bathroom.

 Drainage is also an important aspect, as any extension should have both foul drainage and surface water drainage in separate areas, especially when building a bathroom extension.

 If you are adding a bathroom, then you should make sure that any electrics are installed outside of the room.
-You will also need to obtain a building notice if you need set up a new circuit or add a new consumer unit, as this will ensure that the property is wired up properly by a competent electrician.
+You will also need to obtain a building notice if you need to set up a new circuit or add a new consumer unit, as this will ensure that the property is wired up properly by a competent electrician.

 To ensure you meet building regulations, you should hire someone who is listed under the competent person’s scheme to ensure all of your prefab extension installation is compliant.